bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 [Audience]: 00:32:11

-In Datum, the Coinbase is not just generated locally, right?
+In DATUM, the Coinbase is not just generated locally, right?
 So you have an API.
 You have an endpoint where it can receive Coinbase.